rheia-framework/RHEIA/paper/paper.md

 # Statement of need

-In design optimization of renewable energy systems, the optimization is often performed with deterministic parameters (i.e. fixed, free from inherent variation) and incorporating hydrogen in the renewable energy system is still an anomaly [@Eriksson2017].
+In design optimization studies of renewable energy systems, incorporating hydrogen is still an anomaly [@Eriksson2017].
+Moreover, the optimization is often performed under the assumption of deterministic parameters (i.e., fixed, free from inherent variation).
 Considering fixed values for model parameters in design optimization yields designs sensitive to real-world uncertainties and results in a drastic mismatch between simulated and actual performances.
-Alternatively, robust design optimization considers uncertainties on the model parameters during design optimization.
-The method yielded improved design quality in structural mechanics, aerospace and automobile applications over the last two decades [@Chatterjee2017].
+In fields different from energy systems, e.g., structural mechanics, aerospace and automobile applications, Robust Design Optimization (RDO) yielded robust designs by minimizing the variance on the performance [@Chatterjee2017].
+Consequently, alternative design solutions were proposed which provide a performance that is least-sensitive to the random environment.
-To ensure the computational tractability of robust design optimization, considering surrogate modelling techniques is suggested to propagate the uncertainties through the system model.
-However, applications of such surrogate-assisted robust design optimization techniques are limited [@Chatterjee2017].
+To ensure the computational tractability of RDO, surrogate modelling techniques achieve a promising computational efficiency to quantify the mean and variance on the performance.
+Nevertheless, applications of such surrogate-assisted robust design optimization techniques are limited [@Chatterjee2017].
-To fill these research gaps, RHEIA provides a multi-objective robust design optimization algorithm, for which the propagation of the uncertainties is performed through Polynomial Chaos Expansion (PCE).
+To fill these research gaps, RHEIA provides a multi-objective robust design optimization algorithm, for which the propagation of the uncertainties is performed through a Polynomial Chaos Expansion (PCE) surrogate modelling technique.
-In addition, RHEIA includes Python-based models for the main valorization pathways of hydrogen: power-to-fuel, power-to-power and power-to-mobility.
+In addition, RHEIA includes Python-based models for relevant valorization pathways of hydrogen: power-to-fuel, power-to-power and power-to-mobility.
 The significant techno-economic and environmental uncertainties for these models are characterized based on scientific literature and a method is included to gather climate data and demand data for the location of interest.
 Finally, RHEIA allows connecting your own models to the robust design optimization and uncertainty quantification algorithm as well.

-Several software exist which include the evaluation of hydrogen-based energy systems, e.g., [INSEL](https://insel.eu/en/home_en.html), [EnergyPLAN](https://www.energyplan.eu/) and [TRNSYS](http://www.trnsys.com/).
+Software exist which include the evaluation of hydrogen-based energy systems, e.g., [INSEL](https://insel.eu/en/home_en.html), [EnergyPLAN](https://www.energyplan.eu/) and [TRNSYS](http://www.trnsys.com/).
 Despite their extensive component model libraries, these software lack an optimization feature.
 [HOMER Energy](https://www.homerenergy.com/products/pro/index.html) includes an optimization algorithm to design hybrid microgrids, including hydrogen system component models.
 In Python, Calliope [@pfenninger2018calliope] considers the optimization of multi-scale energy system models, where hydrogen is considered as a fuel in advanced gas turbines.
-However, for both software, neither multi-objective problems, nor uncertainties during design optimization can be considered.
+However, neither multi-objective problems, nor uncertainties during design optimization can be considered.

 <!---
 what about dakota? mention it, where are we different?